 Dutch Apple Pie

 This curious recipe is for a deep dish apple pie.
 Most Dutch Apple Pie recipes have a crumb crust on top and some have a top pastry crust.
-Not only this recipe unusual for its single bottom crust, it has no cinnamon.
+Not only is this recipe unusual for its lack of top crust or crumb topping, it also has no cinnamon.
+Finally, this recipe originated at a time when coffee cream – not creamer – was growing in popularity.
+Coffee cream is a milk product with 20-30% fat.
+Substitute light or heavy whipping cream but avoid the non-dairy creamers.

 - 1 unbaked pie shell for 9-inch pie plate